alphagov/govuk-developer-docs/source/manual/patching-jenkins.html.md

 sudo service jenkins restart
 ```

 When this has completed, complete the Puppet and apt steps above.
+Remember to re-enable Puppet once the task is finished.